 Today, our investment philosophy and process is guided by our B Corporation certification.
 Our commitment to the B Corp triple bottom line of People, Planet and Profit is absolute and impacts every decision we make, including the sectors we will invest in and the type of people we hire.

-Under Arowana’s watch and management, many SMEs have flourished.
+Under Arowana’s watch and management, many enterprises have overcome significant challenges and flourished.
 Here is a look at some of our key successes:

-Vocational education group Intueri Education was established by Arowana in June 2010 and initially comprised one college in Christchurch, New Zealand.
+- New Zealand headquartered vocational education group Intueri Education was established by Arowana in June 2010 and initially comprised one college in Christchurch, New Zealand.
 Within 6 months of acquiring this college, 2 devastating earthquakes condemned the campus building and rendered the business practically inoperable.
 Where most would have given up, the Arowana team parachuted into Christchurch and rebuilt the business literally from the ground up.
-In the following 4 years, Arowana orchestrated a buy-and-build programme that saw Intueri’s profits increase 20-fold, culminating in an initial public offering in May 2014 that delivered a 7x return to Arowana.
+In the following 4 years, Arowana orchestrated a buy-and-build programme that saw Intueri’s profits increase 20-fold culminating in a May 2014 IPO delivering a 7x multiple of invested capital and a 129% IRR to Arowana.

 - Singapore headquartered, human resources, events and media publishing company HRM Asia became part of the Arowana operating companies stable in April 2013.
 Subsequently it became the largest business of its kind in Southeast Asia, growing by 20% per year on average.
 In September 2014 it was acquired by Diversified Communications, a global events company, delivering a 2.5x multiple of invested capital and a 100% IRR to Arowana.
 These returns were achieved without any financial engineering but reflected underlying operational improvements and growth minded management.